kgdunn/pid-book/latent-variable-modelling/latent-variable-modelling.rst

 **X and Y matrices**

 	This situation arises when we would like to predict one or more variables from another group of variables.
-We have already seen this data structure in the :ref:`least squares section <LS-multiple-X-MLR>` where :math:`M = 1`, but more generally we would like to predict several :math:`y`-values from the same data in |X|.
+We have already seen this data structure in the :ref:`least squares section <LS_multiple_X_MLR>` where :math:`M = 1`, but more generally we would like to predict several :math:`y`-values from the same data in |X|.

 	.. image:: images/X-and-Y-matrices.png